 Crossing the road I pop into the Patriot pub for lunch.
 With the warm afternoon air I grab a table outside on the pavement where I spend an hour or so watching the world go by.
 Housed in an old Bank of New Zealand building, the Patriot is Devonport’s only British pub and prides itself on its food.
 It has every reason to as well as I devour their delicious Patriot burger.

 Finishing off the final fat chip it’s time to head back to the pier and the ferry back to the city.
 Back at Auckland harbour there’s time for an ice cream from Valentino’s Gelato, an ice cream parlour in the ferry building.
 I opt for my favourite hokey pokey flavour, a vanilla ice cream with lumps of honeycomb toffee.
-As the sun begins to set over Auckland I sit on the balcony reading my earlier purchase and reflect on what has been another Velvet Escape.
+As the sun begins to set over Auckland I sit on the balcony reading my earlier purchase and reflect on what has been another terrific day.

 About this week’s guest writer

 Paul Corbett spent eight months in New Zealand, six of which were living and working in Auckland, as part of a year long trip around the world.
-Now back in the UK Paul writes about his experiences on his blog My Postcard From and more recently set up a site all about his favourite country, My Postcard From New Zealand.